Approximate perfect fluid solutions with quadrupole moment: Particular interior solutions

-{Moreover, to perform the numerical integration, it is necessary to specify the profile of the density function $\rho_1(r)$, which we take as \be \rho_1(r) = \rho_1(0)-r - \frac{1}{2}r^2 - \frac{1}{6}r^3\ , \ee where the constant $\rho_1(0)$ must be chosen such that the total density $\rho = \rho_0+q\rho_1(r)$ vanishes at the surface and is finite at the center $r=0$.
-For the particular parameter values (\ref{con_parmet}), we obtain $\rho_1(0)=-8.718$ and the behavior of the total density is illustrated in Fig. \ref{fig2}.}
+where the constant $\rho_1(0)$ must be chosen such that the total density $\rho = \rho_0+q\rho_1(r)$ vanishes at the surface and is finite at the center $r=0$.
+For the particular parameter values (\ref{con_parmet}), we obtain $\rho_1(0)=-8.718$ and the behavior of the total density is illustrated in Fig.~\ref{fig2}.}

-With this density function, the numerical integration can be performed explicitly, leading to a solution for the pressure which is presented in Fig. \ref{fig2}.
-Moreover, the result of the numerical integration of the metric functions $ a(r), b(r) $ and $c(r)$ is represented in Fig. \ref{fig3}.
+With this density function, the numerical integration can be performed explicitly, leading to a solution for the pressure which is presented in Fig.~\ref{fig2}.

+Moreover, the result of the numerical integration of the metric functions $ a(r), b(r) $ and $c(r)$ is represented in Fig.~\ref{fig3}.

 We see that all the boundary conditions for the variables of the perfect fluid and the metric functions are satisfied and that all the quantities show a regular behavior.
+Moreover, to further analyze the physical significance of this solution, we can determine the corresponding equation of state from the value of the total density and pressure (see Fig. \ref{fig2}).
+The result is shown in Fig. \ref{fig4}.
+We notice a realistic behavior as the pressure increases with the density.

 We conclude that in this particular case it is possible to obtain physically meaningful solutions.
+For completeness, we mention that the line element for this perfect fluid solution can be written as